Seven men have been charged in connection with nationwide burglaries of professional athletes’ homes - Local News 8

 The documents also include a selfie showing four men, one of whose face is blocked out, posing with a collection of watches and a safe reportedly containing valuables like chains, jewelry and cash worth approximately $1.5 million.

-The photo was reportedly taken in the Wisconsin home of Milwaukee Bucks player Bobby Portis, while the athlete was competing in Milwaukee.
-Authorities said the home of a Milwaukee Bucks player was burglarized on November 2, 2024.
-CNN has previously reported Portis’ home was burglarized the same date.
+Authorities believe the photo was taken at a hotel shortly after the Wisconsin home of a Milwaukee Bucks player was burglarized on November 2, 2024.
+CNN has previously reported Bucks player Bobby Portis’ home was burglarized the same date.

 Authorities state two Kansas City Chiefs’ homes were burglarized in October, the same dates of reports the homes of Kelce and Mahomes were the targets of burglars.